 You can now access your schedule by replacing the

 www.supersaas.com part in your schedule with your custom domain.

 The next step is to link the domain to your account.
 Linking the domain to your account provides you with two additional benefits:

 Firstly, the custom domain will be used in all outgoing email messages that mention a URL, such as reminders.

 Secondly, if a visitor points his browser at the bare domain name, without the

-/schedule/… part, the system will redirect him to your schedule instead of to the SuperSaaS homepage.
+/schedule/… part, the system will redirect him to your account instead of to the SuperSaaS homepage.

 - When you check and click , the system will check if the URL does indeed resolve to SuperSaaS to ensure the links in reminder and confirmation emails sent are really correct.
-This check is also done to ensure someone else cannot incorrectly link to your schedule.
+This check also helps ensure someone else cannot incorrectly link to your schedule.

 You can point multiple subdomains to the same account.
 For example, if you want both

 If instead you want